-By: Erin McGill
+By: Erin Mahoney

 It’s easy to see the benefits of bodyweight workouts.
 They’re convenient, especially in times where you want to work out at home for social distancing reasons.
 However, bodyweight exercises are often overlooked as part of a traditional strength training or overall fitness program.
 Most people don’t make best use of bodyweight exercises because they:

 - Only know a handful of bodyweight exercises

 - Don’t know how to target all muscle groups

 - Aren’t sure how to achieve other goals like building muscle mass

 We’re here to tell you the truth on bodyweight workouts and why they matter in your exercise routine.
 The fact is creativity is key in making bodyweight exercises part of your everyday fitness routine.
 There is so much more than just pushups, squats, and lunges for you to choose from.
 Further, you can find ways to target most muscles of both the upper body and lower body.
 Finally, bodyweight workouts aren’t just for beginners.
 You can achieve outcomes like improved strength, decreased body fat, and increased lean body mass.